Skip to content

 The best CRM for a private equity firm depends on where you are in your growth and what you are trying to solve.

-For emerging and mid-size PE firms focused on LMM deal origination, you want something fast to implement, M&A-native, and built around relationship intelligence.
+For emerging and mid-size PE firms focused on lower middle market deal origination, you want something fast to implement, M&A-native, and built around relationship intelligence.
 HelmIQ is the strongest fit in that segment in 2026.

-If relationship mapping is your primary need, evaluate Affinity seriously.
+If relationship mapping is your primary need, evaluate Affinity and 4Degrees seriously, both are legitimate, well-built options depending on whether you want deeper VC-market penetration or a Salesforce-native path.
 If you are a larger firm with the budget for a long implementation and complex reporting requirements, DealCloud remains the deepest option in the market.

 Whatever you choose, the worst outcome is the one most common today: a CRM license that nobody uses, and a spreadsheet that holds the real deal flow.